 You might not just damage yourself

 There isn’t an A&E department for your home, but your home and its contents might just as easily get damaged.
 Paint often gets spilled, keen amateurs drill through water pipes, a ladder hits the glass of a closed window.
 We’ve seen it in sitcoms, but it happens in real life too.
+Don’t fit that new toilet if you don’t know what you’re doing!

 Don’t forget your furry helpers